DMarby/picsum-photos/README.md

 kubectl apply -f .
 ```

-Finally, we need to annotate the load balancer with the domain to update the A record for, the same one that we defined in `terraform.tfvars`:
+Finally, if you want to automatically configure the DNS, you need to annotate the load balancer with the domain to update the A record for, set it to the same one you defined previously in `kubernetes/ingress.yaml` and `kubernetes/picsum.yaml`.
 ```
-kubectl annotate service picsum-lb "external-dns.alpha.kubernetes.io/hostname=example.com"
+kubectl annotate service --namespace=ingress-nginx picsum-lb "external-dns.alpha.kubernetes.io/hostname=example.com"
+kubectl annotate service --namespace=ingress-nginx picsum-lb "external-dns.alpha.kubernetes.io/cloudflare-proxied=true"
 ```

-Now everything should be running, and you should be able to access your instance of Picsum by going to the domain you defined in `terraform.tfvars` in your browser.
+Now everything should be running, and you should be able to access your instance of Picsum by going to `https://your-domain-pointing-to-the-loadbalancer`.
+Note that the loadbalancer/cluster *only* serves https.

 ## License
 MIT.
 See [LICENSE](./LICENSE.md)